ZFTurbo/Keras-inference-time-optimizer/README.md

 ```

 So basically you need to insert 2 lines in your code to speed up operations.
 But note that it requires
 some time to convert model.
+You can see usage example in [test_bench.py](https://github.com/ZFTurbo/Keras-inference-time-optimizer/blob/master/test_bench.py)

 ## Comparison table